Menu

 Informational Posts / My Personal Experiences

-Hashimoto’s thyroiditis, more often referred to as just Hashimoto’s, is an autoimmune disease and considered to be the most common cause of Hypothyroidism (at around 90% of us), yet thyroid antibodies are often not tested by doctors, who refuse to acknowledge it’s importance.
+Hashimoto’s thyroiditis, most often referred to as just Hashimoto’s, is an autoimmune disease and considered to be the most common cause of Hypothyroidism (at around 90%), yet thyroid antibodies are often not tested by doctors, who refuse to acknowledge its importance.
 [1]

-However, discovering that I had Hashimoto’s with antibodies so high that the number they gave me was ‘more than 1300’, and bringing those numbers back down in to normal ranges, has made a significant improvement in my health.
+However, discovering that I had Hashimoto’s with antibodies so high that the result they gave me was “more than 1300”, and bringing those numbers back down in to normal ranges, has made a significant improvement in my health.

 When I revealed to you all that my Hashimoto’s was in remission for the first time ever in February 2019, I unsurprisingly received a huge amount of messages asking me how I did it.
-And although each person’s thyroid journey is unique and what interventions or changes may help each thyroid patient can differ, I agreed to write a blog about what exactly helped me get my Hashimoto’s in to remission and antibodies lowered.
+And although each person’s thyroid journey is unique and what interventions or changes may help each thyroid patient can differ, I agreed to write a post about what exactly helped me get Hashimoto’s in to remission.

 Simply, the word ‘remission’ refers to a reduction of the severity of a disease.